Dino4674/MVVMCoordinatorKit/README.md

 e.g.
 ```
-// we are in ProfileCoordinator here
+// We are in ProfileCoordinator here
 let screenModel = ProfileScreenModel()
 screenModel.onResult = { [weak self] result in
   switch result {